 At a glance, the argument appears to be quite persuasive.
-But to take a well-worn cliché: looks can be deceiving.
+But in this instance, outward appearance and substantive reality enjoy little more than a passing acquaintance with each other.
 Beneath its superficial cogency lie several problems, which taken together prove to be fatal.
 Bachelard’s claimed analogies aren’t really analogous at all, at least in the relevant sense.
 Quite the opposite: as we shall see, there are a number of crucial differences between Bachelard’s selected examples, and the case of a dissenting wedding vendor.

 Excursus: Pre-empting a Predictable Objection (Yet Again)